wasi-m/maps-documentation/docs/routing/building.md

+---
+sidebar_position: 2
+---

+# Build from Source

 We aim to make Valhalla installable on every half-modern hardware, platform and architecture.
 If the below instructions are not working for you, we'd be happy if you [file an issue or open a PR with a fix](https://github.com/valhalla/valhalla/blob/master/CONTRIBUTING.md).

 ### Build Configuration (all platforms)